chm1975/chm/filecoin_consensus_visualization_toold.md

 - The tutorial will be published in the repo.
 - Create a blog post and publish it on medium and share through linkedin, twitter and other social nets

-## Assumptions
-- Code hosted into the public Protofire Github repository.
-- Long term maintenance should be agreed with Filecoin.
-- We assume that API (Lotus) has all necessary endpoints and is well documented so that the visualization tool can consume the corresponding data and transform it into a graphical representation.
-- We recommend work with sprint 0 for the milestone 1, to define UI mockups and endpoints.
-- The frontend and backend will be hosted by Filecoin.

 ## Scope of Work
 Protofire’s team has the capability and expertise to develop the required tool detailed on the [RFP](https://github.com/filecoin-project/devgrants/blob/master/rfps/rfp-consensus-visualization-tool.md).
 According to the requirements, our team is ready to work on these milestones :